Safe Policy Learning through Extrapolation: Application to Pre-trial Risk Assessment: Introduction

-Our motivating empirical application is the use of pre-trial risk assessment instruments in the American criminal justice system.
-The goal of a pre-trial risk instrument is to aid judges in deciding which arrestees should be released pending disposition of any criminal charges.
-Algorithmic recommendations have long been used in many jurisdictions to help judges make release and sentencing decisions.
-A well-known example is the COMPAS score, which has ignited controversy \citep[e.g.,][]{angw:etal:16, diet:mend:bren:16, rudi:wang:coke:20}.
-We analyze a particular pre-trial risk assessment instrument used in Dane county, Wisconsin, that is different from the COMPAS score.
-This risk assessment instrument assigns integer classification scores to arrestees according to the risk that they will engage in risky behavior.
-It then aggregates these scores according to a deterministic function and provides an overall release recommendation to the judge.
-Our goal is to learn new algorithmic scoring and recommendation rules that can lead to better overall outcomes while retaining the transparency of the existing instrument.
-Importantly, we focus on changing the algorithmic policies, which we can intervene on, rather than judge's decisions, which we cannot.
+In this paper, we focus on a particular case: pre-trial risk assessment instruments (PRAI) in the American criminal justice system.
+The goal of a PRAI is to aid judges in deciding which arrestees should be released pending the disposition of any criminal charges.
+We consider a particular PRAI used in Dane County, Wisconsin, which includes the state capital, Madison (Section~\ref{sec:PSA}).
+This PRAI assigns scores to arrestees according to the risk that they are predicted to engage in undesirable behavior.
+It then aggregates these scores using a deterministic function and provides an overall release recommendation to the judge.